5 Strategies to Reduce Produce Shrink in Your Grocery Stores

 Think beyond special promotions and sale prices for produce that’s about to expire.
 If your supermarket contains any prepared food departments (e.g., deli, bakery, or ready-to-eat meals), instruct your employees to send older but still usable produce to the store kitchen.
 This not only prevents food waste but also enhances another department’s offerings.

-Not all grocery stores have these departments, but perhaps there is a local restaurant or bakery that will buy your produce before it expires.
-Another option is to donate to a local charity such as a food bank.
+Not all grocery stores have these departments, but another option is to donate to a local charity such as a food bank.
 Food waste is a growing issue and consumers are becoming more conscious of it.
 If you’re working towards a more sustainable business, this can be a way to connect with your shoppers and build your brand.

 Mitigate Common Mistakes That Lead to Shrink